nkrumm/s3proxy/README.md

 This project is in many ways similar to [S3Auth][s3auth], a hosted service which provides a much more complete API to a private S3 bucket.
 I wrote S3proxy as a faster, simpler solution-- and because requires a domain name and access to the `CNAME` record in order to function.
 If you want a more complete API (read: more than just GET/HEAD at the moment) should check them out!

-### Important considerations and caveats
-S3proxy should not be used in production-level or open/exposed servers!
-There is currently no security provided by S3proxy (though I may add basic HTTP authentication later).
-Once given the AWS credentials, S3proxy will serve any path available to it.
-And, although I restrict requests to GET and HEAD only, I cannot currently guarantee that a determined person would not be able to execute a PUT/UPDATE/DELETE request using this service.

-Additionally, all the usual recommendations for WSGI applications apply to S3cmd.
-Don't use the built-in flask debugging server for anything but testing and development!
-For more information about configuring a WSGI app see [this page][wsgi_server]

-Finally, I highly recommend you create a separate [IAM role][iam_roles] in AWS with limited access and permisisons to S3 only for use with S3proxy.

 ### Features
    - Serves S3 file objects via standard GET request, optionally providing only a part of a file using the `byte-range` header.
    - Easy to configure via a the `config.yaml` file-- S3 keys and bucket name is all you need!